deebloo/canvasMobile/README.md

 HTML5 canvas components for mobile web apps using Kinetic JS.
 Creates high performance GUI objects without needing you to touch the canvas yourself.

-To initiate a drawer(this will create a canvas width a drawer drawn off scrren):
+To initiate a drawer(this will create a canvas width a drawer drawn off screen):
 You can the slide the drawer out by calling slideOut().

     var myDrawer = new Drawer({